Unique-py/Labsheet-on-C-programming/readme.md

 If you would like to contribute to this repository, please fork the repository and submit a pull request.
 Your contributions are greatly appreciated.
 License

-This repository is licensed under the MIT License.
+This repository is licensed under the KHSS License.
 See the LICENSE file for more information.

 &copy; Unique Shrestha ,April 15  All right reserved KHSS